patrickdronk/federated-graphql-postnl/slides/3-DKS-continued.md

 - Create tools for supply chain monitoring and control
 - Connect to many operational input sources
-- Built an App ecosystem with connected APIs
+- Built an application ecosystem with connected APIs